blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

   'path': '/data/dfs/dn/current/BP-1962702953-127.0.1.1-1445557266071/current/finalized/subdir0/subdir0/blk_1073741861'}]
 ```

-So we see that our single file, `yellow_tripdata_2014-01.csv`, has been turned
+HDFS cut up our large single file, `yellow_tripdata_2014-01.csv`, into many
-into many small files/blocks, each of which is replicated across three
+small files/blocks.
+HDFS replicates each block across three machines.
+For
-machines.
-We can even go and inspect these blocks.
+each block we see the three machines in the `'hosts'` value and we see where on
+those machines' local file systems we can find the actual block.
+We inspect
+the first of these blocks manually by `ssh`ing into one of the the listed hosts
+and inspecing that host's local file system.

 ```
 $ ssh hdfs@192.168.50.106